Compulsed/serverless-aurora-graphql-starter/README.md

 ## Features of starter

 * Performance
-    * Lambdas do not exist inside of VPC, uses DataAPI to reduce cold starts
+    * Lambdas do not exist inside of VPC and uses DataAPI to query Postgres (reduces long cold starts)
 * SQL Database helpers
+    * Postgres Aurora has good JSONB support for being able to story and query arbitrary JSON data like DynamoDB
     * Seeding / Migrations support
-    * Postgres Aurora has good JSONB support for being able to story and query arbitrary JSON data like DDB
 * Cost savings
     * Serverless Aurora will automatically shut off after 5 minutes in non-production environments
-    * Bastion hosts will deleted once they are being used
+    * Bastion hosts can easily be cleaned up when they are not needed
-    * All Serverless resources, low cost when not using
+    * All Serverless resources, low cost when not using (< $1 USD per month when there is no utilisation)

 <br />